oda-alexandre/config_auto/README.md

 ## INTRODUCTION

-This repository contains an automated config program for [Kali Linux](https://www.kali.org/), he automates install the config of the this tools :
+This repository contains an automated config program for

+- [Kali Linux](https://www.kali.org/), he automates install the config of this tools :

 > (docker) means that the tool is install by docker